coderefinery/coderefinery.org/_posts/2020-04-24-rebase-vs-merge.md

 ![No-ff merge tree plus patch]({{ site.baseurl }}/assets/img/blogs/rebase_vs_merge/image_07.png "git commit tree with a merged feature branch and a patch branch in master"){:class="img-responsive" style="max-width:100%"}

 Following our second principle, we rebase the fix_typos branch to M1.
-Then we do a merge, but this time as fast-forward:
+Then we do a merge, but this time as fast-forward.
+If we have configured merge for not doing fast forward when possible, as the configuration statement above, we need to add the --ff-only argument:
 ```sh
 git checkout fix_types
 git rebase master